Why We Love Being a Public Benefit Company

 So we began to research what it takes to become a B Corporation.
-Some well-known B Corporations that you may know are Banyan Botanicals, Patagonia, Athleta, Pukka Herbs, and Ben & Jerry’s.
+Some well-known B Corporations you may know are Banyan Botanicals, Patagonia, Athleta, Pukka Herbs, and Ben & Jerry’s.
 We love these businesses, and we love this movement!
-The thing was, and still is, that we’re just two Yoga Therapists who want to help other Yoga Therapists connect with as many people and communities as possible.
+The thing was, and still is, that we’re just two yoga therapists who want to help other yoga therapists connect with as many people and communities as possible.
 We have big goals and a great work ethic, but we don’t have the resources to set up as a B Corporation.

 So we kept looking for ways to form a business that aligned with the same standards and values.

 Eventually, we discovered a corporate entity called a public benefit corporation.
-This is an actual statutory entity type (like S-corp, C-corp, LLC, etc.) that is registered with a state.
-The public benefit corporation does not go through B Lab certification or pay B Lab fees, but it does allow for-profit businesses to be driven by a social mission.
+This is an actual statutory entity type (like S-corp, C-corp, LLC, etc.) registered with a state.
+The public benefit corporation does not go through B Lab certification or pay B Lab fees, but it allows for-profit businesses driven by a social mission.
 In other words, public benefit corporations, just like B Corporations, commit to operating their business for the good of others, responsibly and sustainably.